renpy/renpy/sphinx/source/build.rst

 There are a few basic variables and functions that many games will use.

+.. var:: build.name = "..."

+    This is used to automatically generate build.directory_name and build.executable_name, if neither is set.
+This should not contain spaces, colons, or semicolons.

 .. var:: build.directory_name = "..."

    This is used to create the names of directories in the archive